shengnxu/triton/scripts/amd/gemm/README.md

 The provided types must be one of ['fp32', 'fp16', 'bf16', 'fp8', 'bf8', 'int8'].
 - Row/col major-ness of operand a and b can be provided as `-col_a` and `-col_b`.
 If set, it means the corresponding operand is column major.
 The major-ness is considered as problem input.
 So they should be included in the input yaml file.
+However, in the yaml file, user should set `rowMajowA` and `rowMajorB` as shown in the example below.
 - `--benchmark` is used to control if the perf config in the input yaml file is used as the tuning space.

 Some implementation changes